Sweden hero image

 • Day trip to Uppsala and Sigtuna for cathedral heritage and historic walk.

-• Train to Gothenburg; explore canals, Haga, and Volvo innovation center.
+• Train to Gothenburg; explore canals, Haga, and the Volvo innovation center.

 • Bohuslän archipelago cruise with seafood fundraiser and seaside evening program.